The Search for the Olympian

 The L.A.
 Athletic Club was founded in 1880 to foster a healthy, athletic lifestyle and in 1912 occupied a 12 story building in downtown Los Angeles where it is still in existence today.
 The building is noted as being the first building in Southern California to have a swimming pool on an upper level floor.

 Sometime between 1930 and 1935, Levi married Orvetta Caroline Christensen who was born in 1912 in N. Dakota.
 By 1935, the couple was living in Los Angeles.
 This was confirmed in the 1940 census, where the couple were located at 6242 Marmion Way in L.A.
 They indicated that they had been living there in 1935.
 In this census, Levi, now going by Lee was aged 36 and Orvetta was 27.
 Levi was working as a meter reader for a local utility company.
 They were renting their home for $35 per month.

-The couple do appear to have had one child after the 1940 census was taken, name unknown due to privacy issues.
-Orvetta passed away on February 18, 1978, followed by Levi on April 1, 1983.
+The couple had one child named Jane after the 1940 census was taken.
+Orvetta passed away on February 18, 1978, followed by Levi on April 1, 1983 in Costa Mesa, California.

 The Birmingham reporter finally made contact with Casey’s daughter Jane and the Olympic Medal was returned to her where it belonged after approximately 70 years.

 (Carbondale Free Press, August 1928; Southern Illinoisan, August 2000; Wikipedia; Federal Census Records; sports-reference.com; Ancestry.com; Social Security Death Records; compiled by Sam Lattuca on Aug.14, 2014, revised on Sept.
 18, 2017)